Geometric Quantum Thermodynamics: Summary and Conclusion

-While standard quantum mechanics is firmly rooted in an algebraic formalism, a geometric alternative based on the differential geometry of the quantum-state manifold $\mathcal{P}(\mathcal{H}) = \mathbb{C}P^{D-1}$ is readily available.
+While historically quantum mechanics is firmly rooted in an algebraic formalism, an alternative based on the differential geometry of quantum state space $\mathcal{P}(\mathcal{H}) \sim \mathbb{C}P^{D-1}$ is readily available.

-As previous works repeatedly emphasized \cite{Bengtsson2017,STROCCHI1966,Heslot1985}, the geometric approach brings quantum and classical mechanics much closer.
-In both cases the manifold of states is a K\"ahler space, with two intertwined notions of geometry---Riemannian and symplectic.

-Moreover, the quantum-state manifold sports a preferred notion of measure, selected by invariance under unitary transformations---the Fubini-Study measure.
-We exploited it to define continuous probability distributions on the quantum-state manifold as the infinite limit of convex combinations of Dirac-delta distributions.
-The resulting formalism is equivalent to the standard one in familiar cases.
-However, it allows working with a new kind of quantum state, dubbed the \emph{geometric quantum state} \cite{Anza20a}, that generalizes the familiar density matrix and provides more information about a quantum system's physical configuration.
+As previous works repeatedly emphasized \cite{Bengtsson2017,STROCCHI1966,Heslot1985}, the geometric approach brings quantum and classical mechanics much closer, aiming to leverage the best of both.
+The space $\PH$ of quantum states is a K\"ahler space, with two intertwined notions of geometry---Riemannian and symplectic.
+It also sports a preferred notion of measure, selected by invariance under unitary transformations---the Fubini-Study measure.
+One can exploit this rich geometric structure to define generic probability measures on $\PH$.
+The result is a new kind of quantum state---the \emph{geometric quantum state} \cite{Anza20a}---that generalizes the familiar density matrix but provides more information about a quantum system's physical configuration.
+Essentially, it expresses the multitude of ensembles, induced by different environments, behind a density matrix.

-Leveraging parallels between the geometric formalism and classical mechanics, we introduced an alternative development for the statistical physics of quantum systems.
-Built on the geometric approach to quantum mechanics, this led to a continuous counterpart of Gibbs ensembles, which we call \emph{continuous mixed states}.
-The microcanonical and canonical continuous ensembles were then presented and specific forms for the respective partition functions were derived.
-Remarkably, predictions from standard quantum statistical mechanics and its geometric counterpart differ.
-This posed a challenge: Which theory should one use?
-To address this, Sec. \ref{sec:QuditGas} proposed a concrete experiment with which to directly probe, by means of simple projective measurements, the different predictions.